 The dimension of (tourism) culture.
 What is culture?
 The traditional nature of culture.
 Aspects of culture.
 Approaches to defining culture.
 Elements of culture most attractive to tourists.
 UNESCO'S definition of culture.
 The old and new phenomena of culture.
 The old phenomenon of culture.
 The new phenomenon of culture.
 The postmodern perspective on culture.
 Implications of "Low" and "High" cultural integration for tourism.
 Cultural tourism defined.
 Approaches to defining cultural tourism.
 The scope of cultural tourism.
 Conceptualising cultural tourism.
 Approaches to tourism development.
 Cultural tourism process.
 Cultural resources, attractions and destinations.
 Defining tourist's attractions.
 Tourism as a threat.
 Classification of cultural attractions.
 The authenticity and uniqueness of cultural attractions.
 What is culture?
-Recognise the changes in relationships between tourists and host communities in tourism development, and distinguish between social and cultural impacts on tourism.
-Socio-cultural benefits and costs of tourism for destination and host communities.
+Recognise the changes in relationships between tourists and host communities in tourism for destination and host communities.
 The factors that determine the affect of tourism on host communities; tourism as a development tool on communities, and strategies to minimize social and cultural impacts and increase positive impacts.